 If you choose to go the Invisalign® route, a series of clear custom aligners will be created specifically for you.
 These are typically changed every two weeks, which serves the same purpose as adjustments do for wire braces.

 Adjustment appointments also provide your orthodontist with the opportunity to determine whether the movement of your teeth and the progress being made is going according to plan.
 Based on her findings, she can make recommendations that may improve the final outcome of the treatment plan.

 Tooth movement takes at least 3 weeks to occur.
 Adjustment appointments are therefore made approximately every three to ten weeks.
 However, since today's newer wires provide longer working ranges, adjustments may be scheduled less frequently.

-While dental braces are in place, maintaining good oral hygiene and avoiding certain types of food is very important.
-Depending on the type of treatment yo undergo, your orthodontist may also make additional suggestions. » Read More
+While dental braces are in place, maintaining good oral hygiene and avoiding certain types of foods are very important.
+Depending on the type of treatment you undergo, your orthodontist may also make additional suggestions. » Read More

 Once your treatment is complete, your dental braces will be removed with a quick procedure.
 During this procedure, the bond between the brackets and your teeth will be gently broken.

 When the bases of the brackets are squeezed, the adhesive bond